johnwargo/throttle-gauge-xiao/readme.md

 ## Inputs and Outputs

+To change the configuration for your particular hardware configuration, change the following code:

 The circuit drives the NeoPixel arrays on the ESP32's digital pins 2 (throttle) and 3 (brake).

 ``` c